nicksinclair/nicksinclair.github.io/src/pages/resume/index.md

 ### [Itential](https://www.itential.com/)

-#### UI/UX Designer
+#### **Product Designer**

 _August 2021 - Present_

-- Owned the end-to-end user experience of a key application in the company’s product offering
+- Owned and deployed the end-to-end user experience of multiple key applications in Itential's product offering
 - Collaborated regularly with cross-functional teams of frontend and backend developers, product managers and software architects to move new feature work forward
-- Created the infrastructure for conducting usability testing internally across the company’s multiple app teams resulting in clearer feedback and savings on third party testing platforms
+- Created the infrastructure for conducting usability testing across the company’s multiple app teams resulting in clearer feedback and savings on third party testing platforms
-- Contributed major UI design work spanning from navigation, notifications, search and settings towards a redesign effort of Itential’s SaaS offering of its Automation Platform
+- Revised and built a comprehensive design system in Figma, resulting in a significant reduction in design revision time and a consistent experience and aesthetic across the product
-- Revised and built a comprehensive design system in Figma, resulting in a significant reduction in design revision time and a consistent aesthetic across the product
+- Contributed major UI design work spanning from navigation, notifications, search and settings towards a redesign effort of Itential’s SaaS platform
-- Led focus groups with customer facing internal team members to better understand gaps in product features and demo new UX and UI design work
+- Led focus groups and co-design sessions with customers to better understand gaps in product features and demo new UX and UI design work

-#### Software Engineer
+#### **Software Engineer**

 _July 2020 - August 2021_

 Atlanta, GA

-- Developed and tested a dashboard UI for viewing general and detailed job metrics that leverages an internal API using React, Mocha, and Chai
+- Developed and tested a dashboard UI that leverages an internal API using React, Mocha, and Chai where customers can view general and detailed automation metrics
-- Developed and delivered a library of prebuilt solutions for customers to promote product enablement using internal tools and Python templating engines
+- Delivered a library of prebuilt solutions for customers to promote product enablement using internal tools and Python templating engines
-- Handled bug fixes for a product offering that generates API integrations to Itential's primary software
+- Handled bug fixes for Adapter Builder, a product that generates API integrations to Itential's platform

 ### [Herman Miller](https://www.hermanmiller.com/)

-#### 3D Visualization Design Intern
+#### **3D Visualization Design Intern**

 _May 2019 - May 2020_